-Tryouts happen once a year, between mid May and early June.
+Generally, tryouts take place once a year in May.
 Once dates and session times for each age group are determined they are posted on our homepage.
 The link to mandatory online registration for tryouts will also be available on our homepage (by mid February at the latest).

 Yes.
 The more times we see a player during tryouts, the more accurate our assessment of his/her abilities.
 We understand conflicts with other activities might prevent attendance at all tryout dates, but all players should do their best to attend as many of the tryout dates as possible.

 Yes.
 Tryouts are mandatory for all players, even those who competed for the club in the season that just concluded.